diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta.site/readme.txt

 - create a news on the forge
 - create a dummy product in the files section of the forge
 - update the donwload counter script so that it will trace the donwload of the new version and transmit them to the dummy product
+- do a copy of the junit test of tha last night for traceability of the old version versus the new version